DSD-Python/home/README.md

 Everything we do in this organization will be an experiment!

-The file called ids.psv is pipe delimited.
-I tried naming this ids.csv but github barked at me because the file had no commas.
-So ".psv" it is.
-The file has these fields:

-- publickey - if you add a line to this file and don't know your public key, enter TBA.
-Avoid unnecessary spaces.
-- github-id - your github id.
-Avoid unnecessary spaces.
-- fullname - your full name.
-Spaces allowed but please avoid trailing and leading spaces.
-- info - Use this only if it is necessary to uniquely identify yourself.
-For example, if there are two people named John William Smith, provide something else such as your BC email that will make it possible to know who you are.

-Even if you are not yet a member of the DSD-Python organization, you should be able to edit the ids.psv file by following this procedure:

-- Click on the "pencil" icon.
-It will tell you that you need to "fork the repository" which means create your own local copy of it.
-- Create a fork.
-Then in your fork, edit the file by adding a single line for yourself.
-Please do so now so we have a central record for github-ids.
-Just use TBA for your public key.
-You'll add it later.
-- Then create a "pull request".
-It will ask the course administrators to approve your changes to the file.
+The file ids.psv is a leftover from an experiment in the first course.
+The extension ".psv" suggests "pipe separated values."
+It is like "comma separated values" but with the pipe (or vertical line) as the separator.

+The file names.txt is the one you should edit.
+To do this, click on the pencil in the web view.
+It will tell you that you can't edit the file so you will need to 'fork' the repository.
+Go ahead, edit the file to add your github ide after the pipe that follows your name.
+When you are done, "Commit your change" which is the same as saving.
+Then follow the instructions for making a pull request.

+Let's see if git can merge togehter a bunch of edits to the same file by different people if those edits are on different lines of the file.